SproutTrading/sprout-backend/readme.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/sprout_trading?style=social)](https://x.com/sprout_trading)
 [![Website](https://img.shields.io/badge/Website-sprout.trading-blue)](https://sprout.trading/)

 A decentralized platform for nurturing projects through community collaboration.
-Sprout.trading enables users to contribute essential resources like water, fertilizer, and sunshine to Sprout v1, fostering growth through an innovative "gardening" mechanism.
+Sprout.trading enables users to contribute essential resources like water, fertilizer, and sunshine to Sprout v1, fostering growth through an innovative gardening mechanism.
 The platform features a desktop application for resource management, a launchpad for new projects, and a farm system for tracking and trading Sprout-launched tokens.
 Built with Node.js and PostgreSQL, this repository contains the backend infrastructure that powers the Sprout Trading ecosystem.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/f4411c76-5871-4f07-a8b2-14547d0a8c2d" alt="banner">